wixplosives/core3-utils/packages/mark-text/README.md

-# mark-text
+# @wixc3/mark-text

-utility for writing multi line strings and getting specific locations in it.
+Utility for writing multi line strings and getting specific locations in it.